pachyderm/s2/example/README.md

 # s2 example

-This example uses s2 to provide an S3-like API, with objects stored in-memory.
+This example builds off of s2 and [gorm](http://gorm.io/) to provide an S3-like API, with objects stored in an in-memory sqlite instance.
 It has a few shortcomings:

 1) Data will be dropped when the process exits.
-2) There are no optimizations, and quite a bit is implemented naively (e.g. the hash of files are recomputed every time it's necessary.)
-3) Object listing has been purposefully simplified.
+2) Object listing has been purposefully simplified.
-4) There is no support for versioning.
+3) There is no support for versioning.

 But it should be enough to demonstrate how to use s2.